-• When a complaint concerns a policy or procedure at Baldwin High School, the first step is to discuss it in conference with the principal of the school.
+• When a complaint concerns a policy or procedure at Oak Hill Middle School, the first step is to discuss it in conference with the principal of the school.

-• If the problem is not resolved as a result of the conference with the principal, it may be appealed to the Deputy Superintendent of Schools.
-The final appeal in the complaint procedure is to the Superintendent.
+• If the problem is not resolved as a result of the conference with the principal, it may be appealed to the Superintendent of Schools.

-Title-I-BHS Parent Involvement Policy
+Title I-Oak Hill Middle School Parent Involvement Policy

-In support of strengthening student academic achievement, Baldwin High School receives Title I, Part A funds and therefore must jointly develop with, agree on with, and distribute to parents and family members of participating children a written parent and family engagement policy that contains information required by section 1116(b) and (c) of the Every Student Succeeds Act (ESSA).
+In support of strengthening student academic achievement, Oak Hill Middle School receives Title I, Part A funds and therefore must jointly develop with, agree on with, and distribute to parents and family members of participating children a written parent and family engagement policy that contains information required by section 1116(b) and (c) of the Every Student Succeeds Act (ESSA).
 The policy establishes the school's expectations for parent and family engagement and describes how the school will implement a number of specific parent and family engagement activities, and it is incorporated into the school's plan submitted to the local educational agency (LEA).

-Baldwin High School agrees to implement the following requirements as outlined by Section 1116:
+Oak Hill Middle School agrees to implement the following requirements as outlined by Section 1116: